 - Expand your business – Have a competitive advantage in connecting, serving, collaborating and competing online.

 Use our fibre checker to see if you're in an FTTP area.
 If you are, you'll need to contact a communications provider – some of whom are now offering Ultrafast broadband – to upgrade as it won't happen automatically.

 If you're not in a rollout area for FTTP, we can help with a Community Fibre Partnership.
-And if you own a small or medium sized business, grants of up to £3,000 are available toward the cost of getting full fibre with us from the Government.
+And if you own a small or medium sized business, grants of £2,500 are available toward the cost of getting full fibre with us from the Government.

 Our FTTP network uses the latest technology and is already the UK's largest.